zhangp365/ComfyUI-utils-nodes/README.md

 This node is designed to edit the input image using the Volcano engine.

 ## VolcanoArkImageEdit
-This node is designed to edit images using the vocalno Ark API, supporting multiple input images and various image sizes and aspect ratios.
+This node is designed to edit images using the volcano Ark API, supporting multiple input images and various image sizes and aspect ratios.

 ## ModifyTextGender
 This node adjusts the text to describe the gender based on the input.
 If the gender input is 'M', the text will be adjusted to describe as male; if the gender input is 'F', it will be adjusted to describe as female.

 ## GeminiPromptEnhance
 This node is designed to enhance the text description of the image, using the latest Gemini 2.0 flash model.
-It can add quality descriptors, lighting descriptions, scene descriptions, and skin descriptions to the text. and according to the gender input, can modifiy the content about gender.
+It can add quality descriptors, lighting descriptions, scene descriptions, and skin descriptions to the text. and according to the gender input, can modify the content about gender.

-use this node, must get your free API key from Google AI Studio:
+To use this node, you must get your free API key from Google AI Studio:
    - Visit [Google AI Studio](https://aistudio.google.com/prompts/new_chat)
    - Log in with your Google account
    - Click on "Get API key" or go to settings